A Touch of Reassurance – The KeepSafe

 With the world in the midst of a global pandemic, a team of our engineers have stepped away from their usual projects, and towards a new challenge in these difficult times.
 We've created a personal handheld tool called the KeepSafe, made in a copper-based alloy that limits your contact with potentially contaminated surfaces when out and about.

 Our aim for the KeepSafe is simple.
 To help limit the spread of Covid-19 and to reduce your potential exposure to coronavirus.
 It is not a substitute for regular and thorough handwashing and personal hygiene, but an extra weapon in the fight against this invisible enemy.
-With a copper content of 79%, the KeepSafe has antimicrobial properties known to kill viruses and germs.
+Our MB1 copper alloy, which has antimicrobial properties, has been scientifically proven by the University of Southampton, to kill the coronavirus within 10 minutes.

 How does the KeepSafe work?